Home » Events » Tesselaar Tulip Festival

 The founders, Cees and Johanna Tesselaar, emigrated from The Netherlands on their wedding day, bringing tulip bulbs in their suitcase, and their passion for flowers lives on this weekend.

 The Tulip Fairy will be telling tales in the fairy garden.
-There are some delicious market stalls and all the fun of the fair with the daily activities and features.
+There will also be some delicious market stalls and all the fun of the fair with our daily activities and features.

 This is a great time to enjoy a day out in the tulips without the rush of school holidays.
 Need another reason?
 The tickets are specially discounted for these weeks only!